Course

 Coursework requirements

-Three mandatory individual lab exercises (programming and written exercises).
-Pass/Fail.
-All obligatory exercises must be passed to attend for the written exam.
+Three compulsory individual lab exercises (programming and written exercises).
+All compulsory exercises must be approved to take part in the final project.
 Approval may take place through the QuickFeed system for automated evaluation, followed by in-lab approval.

-Failure to complete the assigned labs on time or not having them approved will result in barring from taking the exam of the course.
+Failure to complete the assigned labs on time or not having them approved will result in barring from taking the project of the course.

 Method of work